cogment/cogment-doc/src/cogment/tutorial/4-heuristic-player.md

 }
 ```

-Then, in the update loop, we look at the received observation before taking an action based on this simple strategy.
+Then, in the event loop, we look at the received observation before taking an action based on this simple strategy.

 ```python
 observation = event["observation"]